Your Guide to the Best Portable Internet Options

 Speed

-Starlink Mobile offers speeds up to 50Mbps.
-That’s a bit less than you’d typically expect from Starlink Standard (Residential) or other providers like Viasat—but, of course, you can’t take these services on the road.
+Starlink Mobile's base plan offers speeds up to 50Mbps.
+Less than Starlink Standard (Residential) or other providers like Viasat—but you can't take these services on the road.
+Plus it's possible to get even faster speeds with a Priority plan.

 Cellular internet is theoretically faster, especially if you can get 5G coverage.
-However, these speeds are highly variable and depend on what sort of coverage your provider has at your location.
-T-Mobile’s Home Internet service advertises speeds up to 245Mbps, which gives you a decent idea of what to expect in high-coverage areas.
+However, these speeds are highly variable and depend on your provider's coverage at your location.
+T-Mobile's Home Internet service advertises speeds up to 245Mbps, which gives you a decent idea of what to expect in high-coverage areas.

 Portable internet data